-June 6, 2014 marked the 70th anniversary of Operation Overlord, the largest amphibious military assault in history.
+June 6, 2018 marks the 74th anniversary of Operation Overlord, the largest amphibious military assault in history.
 This is a stunning comparison of the scenes in 1944 and what those areas look like today.

 American soldiers stand in the village of Sainte-Marie-du-Mont, which was liberated by paratroopers of the 501st and 506th Regiments of the 101st Airborne Division: